 Visit the Australian Apprenticeships website.

-David’s Plumbing is a small business that employs 10 people, including two full-time Australian Apprentices.
+David’s Plumbing is a small business that employs 10 people, including two Australian Apprentices.

 Taylor is a first year Australian Apprentice, aged 20, undertaking a Certificate III qualification.
 She commenced her apprenticeship with David’s Plumbing on 6 February 2020.
 Taylor receives a weekly wage of $532.89.